 Philip is ‘practical and commercially minded'

-Sources describe him as “exceptionally bright and able in this field.”
+Exceptionally bright and able in this field.

 "He brings great imagination and is approachable and clear in his advice, he really understands what clients want."

 I help clients with their difficult commercial and governance issues, always recognising that these are human as well as legal matters.

 I particularly enjoy the challenge of structuring new ventures and finding the best ways to implement my clients’ great ideas.
 And I like to find the paths around and through what seem to be really difficult problems.

 This was one of the most complex charity law matters I have ever had to deal with.
 It involved converting a bank, which was also a charity, into a non-charity so that it could comply with new regulations on bank capital.
 All this without having charitable trusts imposed on the capital.
 The Charity Commission was very helpful and we got it through.
 I don’t think such a thing had been done before.
 It probably won’t be again.

 I recently advised on the structuring of this company’s international philanthropy, the establishment of a corporate foundation in the UK and the relationships between the commercial entities and foundations in other jurisdictions.

 I established this charity, which brings international human rights law to bear in challenging worldwide the criminalisation of consensual homosexual conduct.
 We succeeded in the tribunal in overturning the Charity Commission’s refusal to register.